Category: Learning

 WALDO – Workflowing the Amazing Lesson Design Outline

 This Google doc is comprehensive teaching methods course and education research course rolled up into one document organized into clickable links.
 It is compiled by Miguel Guhlin.
-It include most all of the aspects of the teaching enterprise (including pre-assessment, … Continue reading
+It include most all of the aspects of the teaching enterprise (including pre-assessment, edtech, instruction, assessment, and reflection).
+Included are also the effect size of approaches and research …

 Instrumental and Relational Understanding